castaneai/ayu/README.md

 ayu is WebRTC Signaling Server with [ayame](https://github.com/OpenAyame/ayame)-like protocol.

-- **Scalable**: ayu uses Redis to store room states, so it can be used on serverless WebSocket service(e.g. Cloud Run).
+- **Scalable**: ayu uses Redis to store room states, so it can be used on serverless platforms (e.g. Cloud Run).
+- **Composable**: ayu provides a net/http compatible WebSocket handler.
+- **Customizable**: ayu provides authentication and logger interface, which can be customized.
 - **No vendor lock-in**: ayu depends only on Redis.
 It is not locked in to any specific cloud provider.
-- **Composable**: ayu provides a net/http compatible WebSocket handler.
-- **Customizable**: ayu provides authentication and logger interface, which can be customized.

 ## Usage

 In the following example, `ws://localhost:8080/signaling` will be the endpoint of the signaling server.
+Please see [ayame-spec](https://github.com/OpenAyame/ayame-spec) for mode details on the protocol.

 ```go
 package main